JennaLovesData/jennalovesdata/README.md

 <br>
 📄 Know about my experiences
 <br>
-⚡ Fun fact
+⚡ Fun fact:
 <br>
-💬 Ask me about *my favorite SQL functions, houseplants, or when I'm running the next Blood on the Clocktower night. *
+💬 Ask me about *my favorite SQL functions, houseplants, or when I'm running the next Blood on the Clocktower night.*

 ## 🤝 Let's Connect